jupyter/nbviewer/nbviewer/templates/faq.md

 should be removed, or others that should be added, feel free to contact us.
 The best way would be to directly submit a pull request on GitHub.

-### Can I run my own nbviewer ?

-We do our best so that you can run it locally or on the cloud.
-Please visit the [nbviewer github repository](https://github.com/ipython/nbviewer) for instructions.

 ### How can I contribute ?

 You can submit pull request to [nbviewer github repository](https://github.com/ipython/nbviewer),